Our Heritage of Healing

 In 1964, the word “community” was added to the name to reflect the hospital's focus on serving the community.
 In 1987, the hospital formally affiliated with the Seventh-day Adventist Church as a member of Adventist Health.
 Although a Christian hospital before that time, this also formalized San Joaquin Community Hospital's commitment to operate as a faith-based organization.

 Yes, the hospital has seen many changes and plenty of technological advancements since it admitted its first patient in 1910, but some things have remained constant: Everything we do comes back to serving our patients and our community.
-A century later after Mary and Margaret, San Joaquin Community Hospital is still committed to providing whole-person care to our community.
+More than a century later, after Mary and Margaret, San Joaquin Community Hospital is still committed to providing whole-person care to our community.